squaremilelabs/smui/docs.md

 See below example for how styles then get passed down with a `classNames` argument provided to a children function.

 Beyond the above, each component exposes the corresponding __React Aria__ component props.
 Refer to the RAC docs for complete usage.
 As mentioned in __Motivations__ above, some components have slightly altered APIs for consistent DX.
-Refer to the __Usage__ section at the top of each file for key modifications.
+Refer to `docs.md` included with each component for full usage.

 ```tsx
 import { ListBox, ListBoxSection, ListBoxItem } from "{PATH_TO_SMUI_COMPONENTS}/list-box/component"